Scytinium palmatum

 Scattered, rare.
 Mainly W. & N. Britain.

 Occurs in two distinct habitats; very localised on damp mossy rocks and as a probably ephemeral species of disturbed mildly acidic habitats with short vegetation.
 The latter includes track and path edges, dunes, acid grassland and coal mining waste.
 Probably quickly lost to succession, except in heavily grazed habitats.
-The very scattered occurrences suggest the species is quite mobile.
+The very scattered occurrences suggest the species is quite mobile, although it is largely sterile, it is not clear how it spreads.

 Scotland: Priority Taxon for Biodiversity in Scotland